-This guest blog post by Rajib Ghosh, Chief Data and Transformation Officer (CDO) at Community Health Center Network.
-He provides insight into the CDOs role and the key challenges they face within the Healthcare industry.
+This guest blog post by Rajib Ghosh, Chief Data, and Transformation Officer (CDO) at Community Health Center Network.
+He provides insight into the CDOs’ role and the key challenges they face within the Healthcare industry.

 The healthcare industry is facing a massive data explosion.
-In response, digital leaders are adapting their organizational structures, processes and technologies to keep up with industry change.
+In response, digital leaders are adapting their organizational structures, processes, and technologies to keep up with industry change.
 This helps to capitalize on this valuable asset.

 The emergence of the CDOs role

 The role of a Chief Data Officer is not new.
 But the importance of the role has increased recently.
 IT shops of various organizations had roles like database developers and database administrators for a long time.
-The purpose of those roles was to support business units in storing, managing and retrieving data as necessary.
-Then came roles like data analysts, data visualization experts and finally data scientists.
+The purpose of those roles was to support business units in storing, managing, and retrieving data as necessary.
+Then came roles like data analysts, data visualization experts, and finally data scientists.

 Still, data responsibility and executive ownership for data were shared between Operations and IT functions.
-Traditionally, industries like finance, manufacturing, logistics and pharmaceuticals have been at the forefront of using data to drive their strategic and operational decisions.
+Traditionally, industries like finance, manufacturing, logistics, and pharmaceuticals have been at the forefront of using data to drive their strategic and operational decisions.
 They realized early on that data was an asset for their organizations, and that it needed to be managed like one.
 That caused them to create the executive role for owning organizational data of different kinds and using that data to craft organizational strategy.

 Healthcare data came into play much later.
 Digitization in healthcare at a large scale happened only when the adoption of Electronic Health Record systems (EHR) became mainstream (Figure 1).
-In the beginning, most healthcare organizations were focused on data digitization–manual and automatic data capture using EHR, other Health IT application and interfaces.
-However, lack of interoperability and liquidity ensured that the captured data remained silo-ed.
+In the beginning, most healthcare organizations were focused on data digitization–manual and automatic data capture using EHR, other Health IT applications, and interfaces.
+However, the lack of interoperability and liquidity ensured that the captured data remained silo-ed.